patchkez/scaletest_containers/README.md

 docker-compose up -d
 ```

-The seed node will launch and listen for connections on its P2P_PORT, once the ac image has connected to the miner image, the miner will start mining blocks.
+The seed node will launch and listen for connections on its P2P_PORT, once the ac container has connected to the miner container, the miner will start mining blocks.
 > At block 3 the ac image will import the privatekey, and launch marketmaker.

 > At block 5 the ac chain will send the `amount` to the `address`

 > At block 8 the TxBlaster loop will be called.
 Any time the mempool is under 5mb in size marketmaker will send 10,000 TX's.
 This is currently a single payment transaction.